cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 ### Set up:
 This section should contain a brief description of the steps to follow to run the code for this repository.

 In this project, I have firstly analysised the Waymo Open Dataset by delving data structure of each frame in the video sequence.
 The result is showed at "Exploratory Data Analysis.ipynb" by running the display_instances() function.
 I have also evaluated the Tf Object Detection API, to prepare for the setup with a pretrained SSD  network.
-Then I conducted a training, and evaluated the prediction performances of the model by TensorBoard, and finally fine tuned the network with data augmentations and hyperparameters experiments.
+Then I conducted a training, and evaluated the prediction performances of the model by TensorBoard using the API, and finally fine tuned the network with data augmentations and hyperparameters experiments.

 ### Dataset
 Dataset Analysis: This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts, and other visualizations.